Seleshi Bekele: Education

 He has obtained his bachelor's degree in Civil Engineering from Addis Ababa University in 1987.
 He also obtained Masters of Science in Hydraulic Engineer in 1992 from Newcastle University and Ph.D. from Technical University of Dresden in Hydraulic and Water Resources Engineering in 2001.
 He was previously the Dean and CEO of Arba Minch University, where he particularly focused on expanding programs in hydropower and irrigation.
 He was also a professor there, teaching courses in hydropower, water resources, and environmental impact assessment.
 For several years after that he led the regional office of the International Water Management for the Nile Basin and East Africa in Addis Ababa.

 Career

 Seleshi is known for actively participating in the tri-lateral negotiations with Sudan and Egypt in regards to the Grand Ethiopian Renaissance Dam (GERD).
-In this regards, he is the first Minister of Water to appear before the U.N.
+He is the first Minister of Water to appear before the U.N.
 Security Council representing Ethiopia's Standpoint about GERD.
 On 6 May 2022, he was appointed as ambassador of Ethiopia to the US which lasted until 26 May 2024 for the sake of pursuing his private career.